NemanjaMiric/tempwear/README.md

 # tempwear
-Recommends you what to wear depending on weather.
+A desktop app that recommends you what to wear depending on the weather.